Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 ISO 8601 formatted date and time.
 This is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

 - Preferably, the system records a data frame when called by the Linux cron daemon; otherwise, it logs temperature measurements using its own timer.
-This example crontab line invokes a data frame recording every 15 minutes:

-&emsp;&emsp;*/15  * * * *    /home/user_name/bin/1-Wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null

 - Another script provides graphical data analyzis and statistics.